mjung4/UCIHAR_Project/README.md

 ## 6 test          2           5         0.2792200       -0.01862040
 ```

-number of columns in the train dataset:
+number of rows in the train dataset:

 ```
 ## [1] 7352